 Support from Saliva Substitutes

-When children are still too young to use a toothbrush safely, without risking accidental injuries that could turn brushing into a painful memory, a handy solution is to use saliva substitutes: these are convenient sprays made with natural ingredients, suitable for use even with very young children.
+When children are still too young to use a toothbrush safely — without risking accidental injury to the mouth that could create a painful memory associated with oral hygiene time — a convenient solution is saliva substitutes: practical natural-ingredient sprays that are safe for use even with the very youngest.